ldoughty05/FSS100-Arduino/README.md

 # FSS100 Sun Sensor library

 ## Description
 This library implements communication with Tensor Tech's FSS100 sun vector sensor.

+## Installation
+To use this library in your PlatformIO project, start by `cd`-ing into your projects 'lib' directory.
+Run `git clone git@github.com:ldoughty05/FSS100-Arduino.git`
+...and you're good to go!

 ## Functions